The Rifles: Waterloo Band (7th Battalion)

-The Sounding Retreat
+Sounding Retreat

-The Sounding Retreat is a form of the Beating Retreat ceremony of the Household Division.
-The main difference between this ceremony and the regular Beating Retreat is that this is performed by the bugle bands of The Rifles, as well as the former of the bands of the Britain's Light Division.
+Sounding Retreat is a ceremony similar to Beating Retreat.
+The main difference between this ceremony and the regular Beating Retreat is that this is performed by the bugle bands of The Rifles, as well as the former of the bands of the Britain's Light Division, rather than using drums, as is the case with other infantry regiments.
 This traditional ceremony (which represents the sounding of Sunset or Retreat in the British Army) has been done on 31 May and 1 June on Horse Guards Parade as recently as 1993 and 2016.
-Besides the Bugle Band of the Rifles, the Band of the Brigade of Gurkhas also takes part in the ceremony.
+Besides the Band and Bugles of the Rifles, the Band of the Brigade of Gurkhas also takes part in the ceremony.

 Golden threads

-As a rifle regiment, a private soldier in The Rifles is known as a Rifleman and Serjeant is spelt in the archaic fashion; the regiment wears a Rifle green beret.
+As a rifle regiment, a private soldier in The Rifles is known as a Rifleman and Serjeant is spelt in the archaic fashion; the regiment wears a rifle green beret.
 A number of golden threads i.e. distinctive honours have been brought into the new regiment from each of its founder regiments: